jenkinsci/simple-build-for-pipeline-plugin/README.md

 - [ ] allow block for simple user input
 - [ ] More notification types (slack, for example)
 - [ ] Change email to only be on failure or return to health (convention, Yo).
+- [ ] Retries of scripts if specified
+- [ ] May need to configure docker to work under a node() block...